Emrhys Cooper: 2005–2014

 Cooper made his professional stage debut in the national tour of Fame – the Musical before making his West End debut at 21 in the Queen musical We Will Rock You'.

-In addition to appearing in West End musicals, Cooper also worked as a dancer with many of the world's biggest recording artists including Madonna, Christina Aguilera, Pussycat Dolls and the Sugababes, (in the video for "Push the Button") as the Geeky Guy directed by Matthew Rolston.
+In addition to appearing in West End musicals, Cooper also worked as a dancer with many of the world's biggest recording artists including Madonna, Christina Aguilera, Pussycat Dolls and the Sugababes, appearing as the first of the three men in the video for 'Push the Button'.
 Whilst dancing, Cooper appeared on TV shows such as X Factor, America's Got Talent, Stars in Their Eyes and the MTV European Music Awards.

 Cooper has made several appearances on British television, I'd Do Anything and 999 Lifesavers.
 His on-screen debut was in Mamma Mia! in 2008.

 In 2008, he moved to Los Angeles where he quickly started working on many of the US's biggest shows including Desperate Housewives, CSI:NY, Touch and Blackish.
 He played an integral role on the hit prime time network TV series Person of Interest playing MI6 spy Young Greer.
 The elder John Greer is portrayed by the British actor John Nolan (uncle of Christopher Nolan).